Looking for solo travel destinations for Indians? This blog is for you!

 - Further Reading: Hong Kong Travel Itinerary.

-Solo Travel Destination For Indians 9: Budapest, Hungary
+Solo Travel Destinations For Indians 9: Budapest, Hungary

 For Europe on a budget; and a fun, vibrant and backpacking friendly city!

 If you’re bitten by the idea of Europe travel, but don’t want to spend too much money, then don’t look any further than Budapest.
-Budapest is one of the most vibrant and popular tourist destinations in Europe.
+Budapest is one of the most vibrant and popular tourist destinations in Europe and one of the top solo travel destinations for Indians.
 The town is big enough in size, offering enough to see and do, even if you stay for a month.
 It has an amazing nightlife, a rich cultural history, and a great solo backpacking scene.
 You will certainly find more solo travellers and expats in Budapest than anywhere in Eastern Europe.

 - Getting Around: Just like anywhere in Europe, public transport (from trams to buses to metro) is the best and most economical way to get around.
 Buy single tickets or invest in a Budapest City Card if you think you’re planning to visit a lot of tourist attractions in a limited time.